by Alison Angold CIDESCO ITEC

 (This article contains affiliate links and as an Amazon Associate, I earn from qualifying purchases)

-The easiest way to burn essential oils is to simply use an essential oil burner.
-An essential oil burner is a piece of equipment with a small bowl or container to add your essential oils, and a space for a tea light underneath, which, when lit, warms the essential oils, therefore releasing their aromas.
+The easiest way to burn essential oils without a diffuser is to simply use an essential oil burner.
+An essential oil burner is a piece of equipment with a small bowl or container to add your essential oils, and a space for a tea light underneath, which, when lit, gently warms the essential oils, therefore releasing their aromas.

 There are so many different burners that you can choose from to compliment your space at home.
 What would be ideal is to get more than one, so you choose different fragrances for each room while matching the décor in the separate rooms too!